kk663/znn-release/docs/reference.rst

  ..                           xavier              Filters are assigned as described in `Glorot and Bengio 2010 <http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf>`_ [1].
- ..                           msra                Filters are assigned as described in `He, Zhang, Ren and Sun 2015 <http://arxiv.org/abs/1502.01852>`_ [2]. init_args        N           $VALUES             Input comma seperated values of the type appropriate for the selected init. size             Y           $X,$Y,$Z            Size of sliding window in pixels.
-2D nets can be implemented by setting $Z to 1. stride           Y           $X,$Y,$Z            How far to jump in each direction in pixels when sliding the window. input            Y           $NODES_NAME         Name of source ``nodes`` layer that the edge will be transforming. output           Y           $NODES_NAME         Name of destination ``nodes`` layer that the edge will be transforming.
+ ..                           msra                Filters are assigned as described in `He, Zhang, Ren and Sun 2015 <http://arxiv.org/abs/1502.01852>`_ [2]. init_args        N           $VALUES             Input comma seperated values of the type appropriate for the selected init. size             Y           $Z,$Y,$X            Size of convolutional kernel.
+2D nets can be implemented by setting $Z to 1. stride           Y           $Z,$Y,$X            Stride used with convolutional kernel input            Y           $NODES_NAME         Name of source ``nodes`` layer that the edge will be transforming. output           Y           $NODES_NAME         Name of destination ``nodes`` layer that the edge will be transforming.
 ================ =========== =================== ================================================================